Reports to: Clinical Director

 - Identify types of medications commonly prescribed for mental disorders, personality disorders, and substance abuse and the common side effects and adverse reactions of the medications.

-TO APPLY: Please send resume and cover letter to Mark Oberg, LPC, LAC, Executive Director, at [email protected]
+Please email resume and cover letter to Mark Oberg, Executive and Clinical Director, at [email protected]